james01/FormUI/README.md

 ### Using `ForEach`

 Oftentimes you'll want to generate rows or sections from a static data source like an enum.
-Use `ForEach` for these situations.
+Use `ForEach` in these situations.

 ```swift
 enum Theme: String, CaseIterable {